 6 foods that fill you up

 Sometimes, you’re just hungry.
-Your SmartPoints® Budget is near its limit, but your tummy is rumbling and there's no two ways about it - you need food!
+You've almost reached your Budget for the day, but your tummy is rumbling and there's no two ways about it - you need food!
 But what if you planned your meals around foods that keep you full?
 We've put together a list of the most filling foods to prevent hunger, so you feel satisfied and energised throughout the day.

 Healthy filling meals and snacks will also help you stay on track with your healthy eating plan.
 So, if you're searching for the most filling foods per calorie or filling foods for weight loss, look no further.
 Here are 6 science-backed picks to add more staying power to your meals and snacks.

 Oats are rich in soluble fibre, a type of fibre that becomes viscous and gel-like when combined with liquid, says Wendy Bazilian, DrPH, RD, coauthor of Eat Clean, Stay Lean: The Diet and owner of Bazilian’s Health in San Diego.
 Oats are thought to impact appetite-reducing hormones, which makes it more likely you’ll eat less.
 They also leave your stomach at a slower rate than simple carbs such as those found in doughnuts, for example.

 But there’s one important caveat: because soluble fibre needs liquid to thicken up, oats seem to be the most filling when they’re cooked in water or milk to make porridge.
 “A muffin or breakfast bar made with oats probably won’t have the same level of effect, since they don’t have as much water,” Bazilian says.

 Toss them into salad, use them in soup, or purée them into a dip.
 Adding beans and legumes like chickpeas, black beans, and lentils to a meal increases satiety by an average of 31%, according to a recent scientific review published in the journal Obesity.